Monaco at the 2022 Winter Olympics: Background

 Monaco first participated in Olympic competition at the 1920 Antwerp Olympics, and have participated in most Summer Olympic Games since.
-The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee in 1 January 1953.
+The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee on 1 January 1953.
 The 1984 Winter Olympics marked Monaco's first participation in the Winter Olympics.
 After the nation made its debut in the 1984 Games, this edition of the Games in 2022 marked the nation's eleventh appearance at the Winter Games.

 The 2022 Winter Olympics was held in Beijing held between 4 and 20 February 2022.
 The Monegasque team consisted of three athletes who competed across two sports.
 Arnaud Alessandria served as the country's flag-bearer during the opening ceremony.
 A Games volunteer carried the national flag during the closing ceremony.
 Monaco did not win any medal in the Games, and has not won a Winter Olympics medal as of these Games.